 SET SOME BOUNDARIES.

 I have never worked harder than I did my first year teaching AP Lang.
 In order to prep a lesson that was rigorous enough for a VERY strong group of students who had VERY demanding parents, I poured hours into getting ready for each class, going so far as to script and practice my lesson plans (yeah, I’ve been told I’m a little extra).
 I have no regrets about the way I ran my course that year because I had amazing lesson plans going forward.
-However, I was newly married to a teacher who got it, and there were no kids in the picture.
+However, I was newly married to a teacher who got it, and there were no little kids in the picture yet.

 Then there’s the grading load.
 Holy cow.
 Giving timely feedback on 30 essays . . . or 90 . . . or 150 . . . feels impossible.
 That’s because it is.
 You can’t take care of your health (let alone a spouse’s or a child’s) if you work an eight-hour day and then drag three hours of grading home with you.
 As much as possible, leave work at work.
 Arrive early, work through lunch, hide in a corner of your room with the lights off during planning so that no one bothers you (did that too), and stay late.
-Read more about having a life as an English teacher.

 BE GRACIOUS WITH YOURSELF.